Skip to main content

 Innovative Technologies of Electrochemical Suppression and Electromagnetic Decomposition for NOx Reduction in Aeroengines

-The “mainstream” for NOx emissions reduction in gas-turbine engines (GTE) is so-called “lean combustion” approach characterised by combustion temperature decreasing.
-Applying widely, it is in basic controversy with aero-engines efficiency progress, which requires an increase of combustor inlet pressure and temperature.
+The “mainstream” for NOx emissions reduction in gas-turbine engines (GTEs) is so-called “lean combustion” approach, which involves decreasing of combustion temperature in contrast to aero-engines efficiency progress requiring an increase of combustor inlet pressure and temperature.

-Technology concept #1 is electrochemical suppression of NOx generation in the primary combustion zone of aero-engine.
-It consists in generation of modulated discharge(s) in the primary combustion zone to create “untypical for normal combustion” molecules and species.
-These reagents will be able to enter into reactions competitive with conventional NOx generation mechanisms, thus suppressing NOx generation.
+Technology concept #1 is electrochemical suppression of NOx generation in the primary combustion zone via modulated discharge(s) that generates “untypical for normal combustion” molecules and species able to enter into reactions competitive with conventional NOx generation mechanisms, thus suppressing NOx generation.

-Technology concept #2 is electromagnetic decomposition of NOx molecules in the aero-engine exhaust.
-It consists in application of multi-frequency electromagnetic fields with cascade asynchronic modulation of electric and magnetic components to the exhaust flow to decompose earlier generated NOx molecules.
+Technology concept #2 is electromagnetic decomposition of NOx molecules in the aero-engine exhaust thanks to application of multi-frequency electromagnetic fields with cascade asynchronic modulation of electric and magnetic components to decompose earlier generated NOx molecules.

-The DENOX project will be implemented in three consecutive stages:
+The DENOX project implementation was originally planned in three consecutive stages:

 • Stage 1: Fundamental studies of NOx generation and decomposition mechanisms